Supplements for Athletes

 Branched Chain Amino Acids (BCAAs)

 The essential amino acids leucine, isoleucine and valine make up the BCAAs.
 These amino acids make up the largest percentage of the body’s essential amino acid pool and are present in high levels in the muscles.16 BCAAs are directly involved in stimulating the pathways responsible for muscle protein synthesis and can be directly metabolized into skeletal muscle.
 Leucine is of particular importance, since it appears to be the driving force behind many of the benefits associated with the BCAAs.
-Leucine is, however, more effective in the presence of other amino acids, which makes supplementing with additional protein (such as whey) or the full family of BCAAs a good idea.
-In one study, 85mg of BCAAs/kg of body weight supplemented before, during and after a resistance training workout led to a 30-fold increase in muscle protein building compounds one hour after workout compared to placebo.17 Studies using leucine alone have found 2.5 to 10 grams a day to show benefit.18 19 20
+Leucine is, however, more effective in the presence of other amino acids, which makes supplementing with additional protein (such as whey) or the complete family of BCAAs a good idea.
+In one study, 85mg of BCAAs/kg of body weight supplemented before, during, and after a resistance training workout led to a 30-fold increase in muscle-protein building compounds one hour after a workout compared to placebo.17 Studies using leucine alone have found 2.5 to 10 grams a day to show benefit.18 19 20

 HMB (a.k.a. beta-hydroxy-beta-methylbutyrate)